faucetsdn/udmi/docs/specs/sequences/generated.md

 1. Wait for initial state synchronized
 1. Check that initial stable_config matches last_config
 1. Wait for log category `system.config.apply` level `NOTICE` to be logged
-1. Wait for has applicable system status
+1. Wait for has significant system status
-1. Check that applicable system status
+1. Check that significant system status exists
 1. Wait for log category `system.config.receive` level `DEBUG` to be logged
 1. Wait for log category `system.config.parse` level `ERROR` to be logged
 1. Check that log category `system.config.apply` level `NOTICE` not logged